Catching Up on Payroll Deposits Checklist

 Step 9: Decide Whether to Contact the IRS First

 If deposits are still current and the shortfall is old, you may contact the IRS voluntarily to offer a payment.
-If deposits are recent and ongoing, please contact us now to signal your compliance intent.
+If your deposits are recent and ongoing, please contact us now to signal your intent to comply.

 Step 10: Prepare a Specific Payment Plan or Lump-Sum Offer